 We must all take meaningful action to stem the seemingly insurmountable epidemic of mass shootings that has stricken our nation.
 We have many responsible gun owners in our congregation.
 We also have many who would never touch a gun let alone condone its use.
 I know that all of you are united in viewing the events in Florida with horror.
 I'm certain that all of you agree that these senseless tragedies tear at the fabric of our society and our common humanity.

-Dana World Patterson Speaks to Congregation Shalom on Human Trafficking, February 16, 2018
+Dana World Patterson's Presentation on Human Trafficking, February 16, 2018

 No front page content has been created yet.